 Media daily asks us to reevaluate homosexuality as an acceptable way of life.
 They ask us to accept abortion as an admissible norm.
 Vast numbers of people in the North Americas view premarital and extramarital sex as normal.
 More subtle values fly at Christians, such as the right to retaliate and place oneself as number one.

 In the light of this assault, Paul argued for the believer to countervail those images with divine content.

 “Finally” points to the last principle for the resolution of discord.
 By displacing unworthy thoughts with God thinking, a person disengages from strife.
 As we think on worthy objects, our attitude changes into a God-honoring orientation.

 Six “whatever” follow.
 All are in the plural.
 That indicates several categories reside under each “whatever.”
 These six things and anything else within their categories are things about which God endorses us to think.

-This passage says we are to think about that which is true, noble, just, pure, lovely, of good report and virtue, and praiseworthy.
+This passage says we are to think about true, noble, just, pure, lovely, good report and virtue, and praiseworthy.

 What volume of thought do you give to God’s viewpoint on life?
-Is your mind controlled with God’s thinking and values?
+Is your mind controlled by God’s thinking and values?